Valentine’s Day Scams

 Ah, Valentine’s Day.
 The one day of the year when we take the time to buy flowers for that special someone, candy, jewelry, or even just a card, all designed to say “I love you.”

 In this electronic age, many people are sending e-cards.
-But beware of e-cards this Valentine’s Day from an unknown sender, as you could be getting a less than pleasant Valentine.
-As many people in a relationship expect a card from the loved one, many open their emails without taking a second look.
+But beware of e-cards this Valentine's Day from an unknown sender, as you could be getting a less than pleasant Valentine.
+As many people in a relationship expect a card from their loved one, many open their emails without looking.
 Unfortunately, criminals know that, too.

 These e-cards, which contain malware that will infect your computer upon opening, are a favorite trick of scammers.
-These malicious communications are usually tagged mostly with the line “Your lover sent you an e-card!”
+These malicious communications are usually tagged mainly with “Your lover sent you an e-card!”

 How to avoid: